 The Royal Arch Trail narrows through mixed pine to a connection for Flatiron #2 and #3, and bends south up a steep, narrow gulch (.9 miles : 6,188').
-Note apple, plumb and maple in this ecologically varied riparian corridor.
+Note apple, plum and maple in this diverse riparian corridor.

-The trail steepens considerably as it breaks away from the upper-gulch into a cluttered forest (1.2 miles : 6,530').
-It continues strenuously to Sentinel Pass (1.35 miles : 6,768'), a rocky notch at the top of Bluebell Canyon.
-Examine close-up cross-sections of the Flatiron rock formations before pressing on.
+The trail steepens away from the upper-gulch up to Sentinel Pass (1.35 miles : 6,768'), a rocky notch at the top of Bluebell Canyon.
+Enjoy close-up cross-sections of the Flatiron rocks from this point.

-The trail drops from Sentinel pass about 100' and resumes a strenuous, twisting climb over the steady trickle of Tangen Spring to the base of Royal Arch (1.6 miles : 6,915').
-Walk under Royal Arch to a set of rocky outcrops with sweeping views over the Boulder foothills, eastern plains and, on a clear, downtown Denver.
+It drops from Sentinel pass about 100' and resumes a strenuous, twisting climb over the steady trickle of Tangen Spring to the base of Royal Arch (1.6 miles : 6,915').
+Walk under Royal Arch to a set of outcrops with sweeping views across the foothills, eastern plains and downtown Denver.

 - N39 59.496 W105 17.119 — .6 miles : Mesa Trail split - keep right on Bluebell Rd